kshootmania/ksm-chart-format/kson_format.md

     LaserSection[2][]? laser;        // laser notes (first index: lane (0: left knob, 1: right knob)) }
 ```

-- For long BT/FX notes, if the end point of one note and the start point of another note are at the same time (i.e., `y` is the same as `y + l` of the previous note), they are joined as one long note when played.
-This is mainly used when several audio effects are switched in one long FX note.
 - Two or more notes cannot be overlapped on a single lane.

 ### `note.laser[lane][idx]`